xi-liu-cs/fast-fourier-transform-waterfall/readme.md

 # waterfall from mountains
 Xi Liu<br>
 This project is done for computer graphics course at New York University, fall 2022, using WebGL.<br>
+Wave simulation using fast fourier transformation.
+The task is find height $h$ given horizontal position $x, z$, and $t$ decompose the wave height field as a sum of sin and cos waves decomposition uses fft, rapid method of evaluating sums.
 ```math
 \displaylines
 {